Monday By Appt

 Wednesday By Appt

 Patricia Lennox's teaching and research interests include myths, fables, and fairy tales; Shakespeare; early modern female writers; fashion; classic literature; film history; and theater.
 Her Gallatin courses have included Writing Seminar II: Myths and Fables in Popular Culture; Writing Seminar I: Making the Modern, which focuses on various art and literary movements between 1895 and 1925; Early Modern Women Writers: 1500-1700; and Frankenstein.
+In 2013-2015 she taught Gallatin fashion-related courses at NYU in London and Florence.
 She has also codirected a Gallatin study abroad course, Shakespeare in Text and Performance, in England.
-Lennox has supervised independent Studies and tutorials on topics such as myths and fairy tales, various Shakespeare themes, and fashion-she once worked as Diana Vreeland's Assistant at the Metropolitan Museum's Costume Institute, and she has an ongoing interest in the types of writing generated by the topic of fashion.
+Lennox has supervised Independent Studies and Tutorials on topics such as myths and fairy tales, various Shakespeare themes, and fashion.
+She once worked as Diana Vreeland's Assistant at the Metropolitan Museum's Costume Institute, and she has an ongoing interest in the types of writing generated by the topic of fashion.
 Lennox has lived for extended periods in England, Spain, India, and Morocco.
 Her published writing includes theater reviews and articles, often about Shakespeare and performance, in academic journals and anthologies, and her dissertation was on "Shakespeare's Mothers on Film."
-She has served as a guest lecturer at various conferences, most recently at a Shakespeare theater festival in Gdansk, Poland, and the "Shakespeare Fest" sponsored by the Center for Renaissance & Baroque Studies at the University of Maryland.
+She has served as a guest lecturer at various conferences, the Shakespeare theater festival in Gdansk, Poland, and the "Shakespeare Fest" sponsored by the Center for Renaissance & Baroque Studies at the University of Maryland.

 Teaching and Research Interests